 Types of Dental Implants

 Dental implants are a versatile tooth replacement option that can replace part or all of your smile.
 Call Valley Dental Group today to learn more about your options for dental implants, dental crowns, and porcelain veneers in Seattle.

 - Endosteal dental implants are surgically implanted into the bone of your jaw.
 These implants can be used to replace a single missing tooth, support a dental bridge, or provide an attachment point for a removable denture device.

 - Subperiosteal dental implants are placed on the top of the jaw; these dental implants use a metal framework that sits atop the jaw bone to support a permanent denture.

-Our dentists, Dr. Luke St Marie and Dr. Christine Chen, will work with you to create a plan for restoring your smile, and then they will refer you to an oral surgeon.
+Our dentist, Dr. Christine Chen, will work with you to create a plan for restoring your smile, and then they will refer you to an oral surgeon.
 For more information, contact the Renton, Washington, clinic of Valley Dental Group at 425.271.1727.